Custody Of The Child

 The video below is helpful regardless of which province you are in.

 Legal custody of a child means the right and responsibility to make decisions about the care of a child.
 The parent with a child’s legal custody will have the authority to decide which school to send the child to.
 They might also decide which religion the child will follow.
 Further, they might decide what kind of medical care the child will receive.
 Parents often like to collaborate to make shared decisions on the education of their children.

 Do you believe the other parent in the joint legal custody arrangement makes it difficult or impossible to make decisions?
 Are they doing this just to spite you?
 You can go back to court to try to get your child’s sole legal custody.
 However, many family courts are trying to refrain from granting sole legal custody.
 They sometimes feel it is preferable to have both parents seeking the child’s interests rather than just one.

 Joint Physical Custody

-Sometimes a child’s parents do not live together but share responsibility for making decisions.
+Sometimes a child’s parents do not live together.
+However, they share responsibility for making decisions.
 They might work together to house the child.
 Further, they might engage in the child’s joint legal or physical custody.
 In this situation, working together to provide consistency in schedules is very important for both parents.
 Therefore, the child can spend as much time as possible with each parent.

-During divorce proceedings, sole physical custody is often awarded when it can be shown that one parent is unfit.
+During divorce proceedings, sole physical custody is often awarded.
+This often happens when it can be shown that one parent is unfit.
 This is often due to financial, drug or alcohol issues.
 Sometimes one parent is living with a new partner who is considered unfit.
 The new partner might not be able to take care of or be around the child.
 In this case, the other parent may also be granted sole physical custody.

 Recently, courts have allowed joint legal custody even if one parent is given sole physical custody.
 Even if the sole physical custody is granted, visitation rights are often awarded.